 Welcome to our home.
-As you walk along the road, ours may seem like just another ordinary bungalow, but once you go through the gate and up the steps (only a few), you will soon see this is a wonderful space for me and some of my friends.
-If it is hot, you may see me flying around gently perching every now and then on a flower to gather nectar or pollen (my favourites at the moment are anemones) or stopping at the bird bath for a drink of water.
-My human guardians have planted a large range of early flowering trees and shrubs, perennial plants and bulbs that flower just about all year round as the winters are quite mild here in Swanage.
-This helps us enormously as we can forage close to home.
+As you walk along Southcliffe Road, ours may seem like just another ordinary bungalow, but once you go through the gate and up the steps (only a few), you will soon see this is a wonderful space for bees and butterflies and many other insects.
+If it is hot, there is also a possibility you will see damselflies and dragonflies.
+The garden is planted with a large range of early flowering trees and shrubs, perennial plants and bulbs that flower just about all year round as the winters are quite mild here in Swanage.
+This helps the bees get an early start.
+There are 18 different types of bee in the United Kingdom however we only have a small number in our garden but it is interesting to see them at this time of year feeding off the sedum (ice plants) which they particularly like or resting on one of the many birdbaths we have dotted around.

 There are two Open Greener Homes that can be accessed from Southcliffe Road.
 Park in Bon Accord Road then walk down Southcliffe Road, which is unmade-up, and visit Farndreg (please book) and Knap (drop in).
 After passing Osmay Road, Knap is the third bungalow on the left.
 Come up the path and ring the doorbell.
 If you have mobility issues and need to drive, turn into Osmay Road and park on the right past the trees with metal tree guards.
 You can enter the property though the wooden gate.